Zelda's Adventure

-Zelda's Adventure is an action-adventure fantasy video game developed by Viridis Corporation and released on the CD-i format, based on The Legend of Zelda franchise.
+Zelda's Adventure is an action-adventure game developed by Viridis Corporation and released on the CD-i format, based on The Legend of Zelda franchise.
 Set in the land of Tolemac, the game follows a non-traditional storyline, in which Link has been captured by the evil lord Ganon, and Zelda must collect the seven celestial signs in order to rescue him.

-Released nearly eight months after the first two Zelda CD-i games, Zelda's Adventure uses a different game engine from Faces of Evil and Wand of Gamelon.
-Whereas the first two CD-i games were patterned on the side-scrolling Zelda II: The Adventure of Link, Zelda's Adventure took the top-down The Legend of Zelda, A Link to the Past, and Link's Awakening as its models.
-Zelda's Adventure is the only Legend of Zelda game to feature live-action cutscenes.
+Released seven months after the first two Zelda CD-i games, Zelda's Adventure uses a different game engine from Faces of Evil and Wand of Gamelon.
+Whereas the first two CD-i games were patterned on the side-scrolling Zelda II: The Adventure of Link, Zelda's Adventure took top-down perspective from The Legend of Zelda, A Link to the Past, and Link's Awakening as its models.
+Zelda's Adventure is also the only Legend of Zelda game to feature live action full-motion video sequences, which is deep contrast to its predecessors that had traditional animation.
 Reception for the game was negative, and whereas some critics have given more nuanced reviews of the first two games, Zelda's Adventure is regarded as one of the worst video games ever made.